atlassian/stricter/README.md

 `exclude` - `RegExp | RegExp[] | Function`, regular expressions to exclude files, uses relative path from root or function accepting relative path and returning boolean

 `plugins` - `string[]`, packages that contain third-party rule definitions that you can use in `rules`.
 See [Plugins](#Plugins) for more details.

+`resolve` - `Object`, if you are using webpack, and you want to pass custom resolution options to `stricter`, the options are passed from the `resolve` key of your webpack configuration.

 `rules` - required, an object containing configuration for rules.